What is the concern with Group B Strep?

 If a pregnant woman is a carrier of GBS at the time of her baby’s birth when is her baby at greatest risk of infection?

 If a pregnant woman is colonised by GBS at the time of her baby’s birth when is her baby at no risk of infection?

 If she has an elective Caesarean section, has not been in labour and has not rupture of membranes.

 What happens to minimise my baby getting a GBS infection?

 - All women planning a vaginal birth have a vaginal swab in advanced pregnancy to check for GBS.
 This swab can be patient self-collected.

-By this approach, I have found about 50% of GBS positive women with their first swab is GBS negative with the second swab and so don’t need antibiotics in labour.
+By this approach I have found about 50% of GBS positive women with their first swab are GBS negative with second swab and so don’t need antibiotics in labour.